Exploring Traditional Chinese Culture through Historical Dramas

 Exploring Traditional Chinese Culture through Historical Dramas-4

-For example, in the drama “Dream of Splendor” from two years ago, it sparked in ancient Song Dynasty tea art techniques like “Diancha” and tea performances.
+For example, in the drama “Dream of Splendor” from two years ago, it sparked interest in ancient Song Dynasty tea art techniques like “Diancha” and tea performances.
 These ancient tea art forms are not merely superficially depicted but intricately intertwined with character development and plot.
 The series even dedicated about an episode to portraying the protagonist Zhao Pan'er (played by Liu Yifei) engaging in tea competitions, elegantly showcasing one of the “Four Arts of the Song Dynasty” – incense burning, painting hanging, tea tasting, and flower arranging.
 The tea performances are particularly breathtaking, highlighting the ancient latte art techniques and the delicate artistry of painting on tea broth.

 Exploring Traditional Chinese Culture through Historical Dramas-5

-Beyond elegant ancient practices like tea art, elements such as classical dance, shadow puppetry, lion dances, and iron flower pounding captivate viewers with their visual impact.
+Beyond elegant ancient practices like tea art, elements such as classical dance, shadow puppetry, lion dances, and flower pounding captivate viewers with their visual impact.
 Their meticulous and highly authentic presentation is crucial.
 For instance, the classic “Jinghong Dance” performed by Zhen Huan (portrayed by Sun Li) in “Empresses in the Palace” remains a topic of enthusiastic discussion to this day.

-Ancient culinary culture, an indispensable element of traditional Chinese culture rich with earthly flavors, when combined with historical context and exquisite utensils, becomes a visually aromatic feast that tantalizes both the eyes and taste buds.
+Ancient culinary culture, an indispensable element of traditional rich with earthly flavors, when combined with historical context and exquisite utensils, becomes a visually aromatic feast that tantalizes both the eyes and taste buds.
 For instance, in “The Longest Day in Chang'an,” featured delicacies like crystal persimmons, basin-cooked lamb, hand-grabbed lamb, and flatbreads not only evoke mouthwatering desires but also provide glimpses into Tang Dynasty culinary practices.

 Exploring Traditional Chinese Culture through Historical Dramas-6